noitscassie/taylors_enum/README.md

 ```

 ###### - Enables support for all the enum goodness when enumerating classes for Polymorphic Associations
 Note: this excludes the `<attribute>!` method to update a value, as, as I write this, I can't conceive of a scenario in which you'd want to update just the type, and not also the ID, of an associated object.
-If you want to do this, you can still do this manually via the `ActiveRecord#update` method.
+That doesn't mean you won't ever want to!
+And if you do, you can still do so manually via the `ActiveRecord#update` [method](https://guides.rubyonrails.org/active_record_basics.html#update).

 ```
 class Award < ActiveRecord::Base